h4rvey-g/ob-Notes/USMLE/Neurology/Multiple sclerosis.md

 aliases: Untitled
 share: true
 ---
-Multiple sclerosis (MS) is a chronic degenerative disease of the CNS characterized by demyelination and axonal degeneration in the brain and spinal cord, which are caused by an immune-mediated inflammatory process.
+Multiple sclerosis (MS) is a <span style="background:rgba(240, 200, 0, 0.2)">chronic degenerative disease of the CNS characterized by demyelination and axonal degeneration in the brain and spinal cord, which are caused by an immune-mediated inflammatory process.</span>
 # Epidemiology
 - Sex: ♀ > ♂ (3:1) [1]
 - Age of onset: 20–40 years of age [2]